A high-street champion and digital marketing expert

-Thanks to his @soult Twitter account – which currently has over 10,200 followers – Graham has been highlighted as the top retail person in The Journal’s North East Twitterati for three years in a row.
+Thanks to his @soult Twitter account – which currently has over 10,700 followers, and typically gains over 200,000 monthly impressions – Graham has been highlighted as the top retail person in The Journal’s North East Twitterati for three years in a row.

-In 2016, he was also named as the UK’s 12th most influential retail person on Twitter in work for Retail Week by ‘social listening’ company Lissted, just two places behind Mary Portas.
-In June 2016, Graham logged his highest monthly tweet impressions yet – some 368,000 – along with 14,000 profile visits and 605 mentions.
+In 2016, he was also named as the UK’s 12th most influential retail person on Twitter in work for Retail Week by ‘social listening’ company Lissted – just two places behind Mary Portas – and retained his top-20 placing in the 2017 update.

 Graham’s own blog, Soult’s Retail View, was also named by global media intelligence company Cision as the UK’s #2 retail blog (after Retail Week).